-The BlackBerry logo shows the small size and versatility of the company’s gadgets.
+The BlackBerry logo conveys the compact size and versatility of the company’s devices.
 It hints at a long search for its niche in the market and a test of the pen in several related directions.
-The emblem encodes the gradual growth and maturation of the brand.
+The emblem encodes the brand’s gradual growth and maturation.

 Meaning and History